seraogianluca/RoomBooking/docs/Manual.md

                                                                __/ |
                                                               |___/
 ```
-The application ask for the user email:
+The application asks for the user email:
 ```
 Insert your Email >
 ```